Last updated on February 17th, 2026

 If you’re schedule permits, shoot to be there for one of the two live feedings every day, at 8:30 a.m. and 2 p.m.

-If you are visiting Las Vegas at Christmas, the Fountains at The Bellagio feature holiday-themed performances throughout the season, choreographed to classics like “Sleigh Ride” and “Carol of the Bells” for a special Las Vegas Christmas experience.
+If you are visiting during Christmas in Las Vegas, the Fountains at The Bellagio feature holiday-themed performances throughout the season, choreographed to classics like “Sleigh Ride” and “Carol of the Bells” for a special Las Vegas Christmas experience.

-Bellagio Fountain performances run every day of the year and begin at 3pm Monday through Friday, 12pm on Saturday and holidays, and 11am on Sunday.
-The Fountains are a family friendly activity in Las Vegas kids will be awed by and love!
+Bellagio Fountain performances run every day of the year and begin at 3 p.m.
+Monday through Friday, 12 p.m. on Saturday and holidays, and 11 a.m. on Sunday.

-The Bellagio’s fountains will wow you outside, but inside it’s all about the Conservatory and Botanical Gardens at Bellagio Las Vegas.
+The Bellagio Fountains will wow you outside, but inside it’s all about the Conservatory and Botanical Gardens at Bellagio Las Vegas.

 Open 24 hours a day, the Conservatory is completely free to enter.
 It features gorgeous displays of trees, flowers, and other plants set around a seasonal theme.
 Some of them even move!

-► There is also a fantastic restaurant adjacent to the Conservatory; it is the perfect place to relax and enjoy a meal with the view.
-Click here to read a full review of Sadelle’s Las Vegas.
+There is also a fantastic restaurant adjacent to the Bellagio Conservatory; it is the perfect spot to relax and enjoy a meal with the view.

 The Conservatory at the Bellagio hotel is redesigned four times a year to reflect each of the four seasons, plus a special display for Chinese New Year.
 If you are looking for an amazing spot for photos, this is one free attraction in Las Vegas not to be missed.